Hernia (All Types) Surgery: Everything You Need to Know

 Physical Examination

-Doctors usually diagnose hernias by checking for visible bulges and asking about symptoms.
+Doctors typically diagnose hernias by checking for visible bulges and asking about symptoms.

 Imaging Tests

-If needed, ultrasound, CT scans, or MRIs can give a clearer picture of the hernia’s size and location.
+If needed, ultrasound, CT scans, or MRIs help assess the hernia’s size, location, and severity.

 Treatment Options for Hernia